RyotaMitaraiWeb/ecommerce-server/README.md

 When sending an authorized request, you must attach a JWT to the ``authorization`` header.

 ### attachLoginStatusToRequest
 A modifying middleware, attaches the user to the request object if the JWT provided to it is valid.
+You should use this or ``authorizeUser`` in every request that identifies the user in some way (e.g. verifying ownership or a purchase), as other middlewares depend on the request object to obtain data about the user.

 ### authorizeGuest
 This middleware blocks requests from logged in users.

 ### authorizeUser
 This middleware blocks requests from guests.
 If the request is authorized successfuly, the middleware will attach the user to the request.
+You should use this or ``attachLoginStatusToRequest`` in every request that identifies the user in some way (e.g. verifying ownership or a purchase), as other middlewares depend on the request object to obtain data about the user.

 ### blacklistToken
 This middlewares invalidates a valid JWT and makes it unusable for future authorized requests.